Sq-root/Todo-App/README.md

 # Todo-App
 Todo App Using Flask

-Simple Todo App for the User to schdule there task .
+Simple Todo App for the User to Schedule thier task .

 ## Features